Magnetic nanodrug delivery in non-Newtonian blood flows: Acknowledgments

 CF acknowledges financial support from the Spanish Ministry of Economy and Competitiveness, through the “Maria de Maeztu” Programme for Units of Excellence in R\&D (MDM-2014-0445).
-TM acknowledges the support of the Spanish Ministry of Science and Innovation Grant No. MTM2017-82317-P. FF acknowledges the financial support of the “Juan de la Cierva” programme (grant No. IJC2018-038463-I) from the Spanish Ministry of Science and Innovation.
-FF and TM acknowledge the support of the CERCA Programme of the Generalitat de Catalunya.
+TM acknowledges the support of PID2020-115023RB-I00 financed by MCIN/AEI/ 10.13039/501100011033/ and by “ERDF A way of making Europe”.
+FF acknowledges the support of the Serra-Hunter Programme of the Generalitat de Catalunya.
+TM acknowledges the support of the CERCA Programme of the Generalitat de Catalunya.